-Of course, if you actually read a few paragraphs into the story (but not just the first paragraph or two, which you might do if you are skimming for broad knowledge rather than delving deeply), you discover that this is actually good news — that the change results from the fact that both cancer and heart disease are on the decline; that we are all safer and healthier than we used-to be; that we have less to worry about, not more.
+Of course, if you actually read a few paragraphs into the story (but not just the first paragraph or two, which you might do if you are skimming for broad knowledge rather than delving deeply), you discover that this is actually good news — that the change results from the fact that both cancer and heart disease are on the decline (but with heart disease declining more quickly); that we are all safer and healthier than we used-to be; that we have less to worry about, not more.

 So the New York Times and the rest of the media are not biased toward liberalism; they are biased against happiness and contentment and optimism.

 Or perhaps it is a political agenda.
 People who are happy and content and optimistic tend to avoid radical change; and, if your political agenda demands radical change, the last thing you want is happy, content, optimistic people messing it up by voting for the status quo.
 Keep them miserable and anxious.